draftstudios/draft-studios-website/README.md

 - [The ColdFusion Part](#the-coldfusion-part)
 - [Why??](#why)

+## Installing

+Pretty typical for ReactJS projects, after cloning the repository, change-directory to it and run:

+### `npm install`

+Once that's done, run one of the options in [Available Scripts](#available-scripts).

 ## Sending Feedback

 Feel free to contact us using the Contact Form at the bottom of [http://draftstudios.com](http://draftstudios.com).
 We'd love to hear your thoughts, issues, and concerns.
 We usually respond within 48-hours.
 Reach out to us if you want our professional assistance as well.
 We do anything for money.
 Okay, bye!